A stable and adaptive polygenic signal detection method based on repeated sample splitting

 \subsection{Power}

 Similar to the type I error evaluation above, here we also focus on the more difficult case of analyzing binary outcomes than normally distributed traits.
 We generate $Y$ based on logistic models with different proportions of nonzero regression coefficients, varying from $0.1\%$, $1\%$, $5\%$, to $10\%$ for the $J$ variants.
-We assume the indices of the nonzero $\beta_j$'s to be uniformly distributed in $\{1,\ldots,J\}$, and we also randomly specify the nonzero $\beta_j$'s to be half positive and half negative.
+We assume the indices of the nonzero $\beta_j$'s to be uniformly distributed in $\{1,\ldots,J\}$.
+We consider three different scenarios of the sign of nonzero $\beta_j$'s: randomly specify the nonzero $\beta_j$'s to be half positive and half negative, all the nonzero $\beta_j$'s are positive, and all are negative.
 Results below focus on power comparison between the proposed $T_{dc}$ test and the methods of \citet{Guo2016} and \citet{Wu2019}, which are applied to the whole sample and without variable selection.
-Results of the original polygenic risk score test, $T_1$, are shown in the Supplementary Material.
+Results of the original polygenic risk score test, $T_1$, are shown in Figure S1.

 To better delineate the factors influencing power, we consider three study scenarios.
-In all three scenarios, the weights inferred from the training sample $D_{n,1}$ are used to construct the $T_{dc}$ test statistic using the testing sample $D_{n,2}$.
+In all three scenarios, the weights inferred from the training sample $D_{n,1}$ are leveraged to construct the $T_{dc}$ test statistic using the testing sample $D_{n,2}$.

 (I), Oracle: $\mathcal{M} = \mathcal{M}^*$.
 This is the `best' case scenario for $T_{dc}$, where the selection step applied to $D_{n,1}$ identifies all and only truly associated variants; the estimated weights however may not be optimal.
 This study is to show power gain of $T_{dc}$, despite the reduction of sample size, as compared to the methods without variable selection.